zephyrproject-rtos/zephyr/boards/96boards/96b_nitrogen/doc/index.rst

 See `Nordic Semiconductor Infocenter`_ for a complete list of nRF52-based board hardware features.

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/96boards/96b_nitrogen/96b_nitrogen_defconfig`

-        ``boards/96boards/96b_nitrogen/96b_nitrogen_defconfig``

 Pin Mapping
 ===========